Teen Pregnancies

 Methodology

-Methodology: This indicator compares most recent data to the previous year’s total number of teenage pregnancies.
+Methodology: This indicator compares most recent data for Elkhart County with most recent data for the State of Indiana.

 Traffic Light: